michaelalang/platform-meets-openshift/Workshop1.md

 ## Basic configuration

-Similar to RHEL'e `/etc` Kubernetes uses the `etcd` service to store configuration of all objects configured.
+Similar to RHEL's `/etc` Kubernetes uses the `etcd` service to store configuration of all objects configured.
 Those objects are managed through the `kube-api`using https API calls to CRUD (Create,Read,Update,Delete) all type of configurations.
 What is specified by Custom Resource Definitions (CRD) providing parameters and options similar to man pages.
 `oc` is the Openshift cli extending `kubectl` for some OCP specific use-cases.
 `yq` and `jq` are useful to manipulate and compensate returned content into narrowed down views.